amor71/LiuAlgoTrader/docs/source/index.rst

 intended to simplify development, testing, deployment and evaluating algo trading strategies.

-LiuAlgoTrader can run on a Macbook laptop and *hedge-on-the-go*, or run on a multi-core hosted Linux server and it will optimize for best performance for either.
+LiuAlgoTrader can run on a laptop and *hedge-on-the-go*, or run on a multi-core hosted Linux server and it will optimize for best performance for either.